This post shows you tips for how to stop overspending your budget!

 Here’s some strategic ways that I save:

-• Buy in Bulk.
+- Buy in Bulk.
 Non-perishables like toilet paper and laundry detergent would be worth buying at a Costco if you have kids.
 Offer your membership privileges to others in exchange for other goods and services or vice versa.

-• Do a Pantry Challenge.
+- Do a Pantry Challenge.
 Before you go grocery shopping, take inventory of what is in your pantry and only buy groceries that will complement what you have until it’s completely gone.

-• Change Stores.
+- Change Stores.
 I save money shopping at Aldi for everything I can and then supplement with Wal-Mart when needed.
 Check out local farmer and meat markets near you!

-9. Learn Delayed Gratification
+9. Learn the Art of Delayed Gratification

 If you see something you really want, take note of it.
 If it’s online, you can even put it in your cart.